broadinstitute/adapt/README.md

 Below are key arguments to [`design.py`](./bin/design.py) when SEARCH-TYPE is `auto-from-file` or `auto-from-args`:

-* `--auto-refs`: Automatically determine NCBI reference sequences to use for curating genomes.
-* `--ref-accs [accession] [accession ...]`: Curate sequences using the reference sequence(s) identified by this NCBI GenBank accession number(s).
-This is required if `--auto-refs` is not set.
 * `--mafft-path MAFFT_PATH`: Use the [MAFFT](https://mafft.cbrc.jp/alignment/software/) executable at MAFFT_PATH for generating alignments.
 * `--prep-memoize-dir PREP_MEMOIZE_DIR`: Memoize alignments and statistics on these alignments to the directory specified by PREP_MEMOIZE_DIR.
 If repeatedly re-running on the same taxonomies, using this argument can significantly improve runtime across runs.